 What does this funding get me?

-$10 million in competitive grants were available to establish centers to educate and train students and building performance professionals to deploy modern building technologies to small businesses and K-12 schools.
+$10 million in competitive grants were available to establish centers to educate and train students and building performance professionals to deploy modern building technologies in small businesses and K-12 schools.

 Near-term project goals: